 12 Comments

-Aug 28Liked by Amelia Sims McKee
+Aug 28Liked by Amelia McKee

 Incredible article as always Amelia!
 The movement of the flames toward each other is a marvelous detail.
 It reminds me of the Holy Spirit at Pentecost in the tongues of flame.
 And it also reminds me of T. S. Eliot in the Four Quartets: